enso-org/enso/CONTRIBUTING.md

 ## Pull Requests
 Pull Requests are the primary method for making changes to Enso.
 GitHub has [fantastic documentation](https://help.github.com/articles/about-pull-requests/) on using the pull request feature.
-Luna uses the 'fork-and-pull' model of development.
-It is as described [here](https://help.github.com/articles/about-collaborative-development-models/) and involves people pushing changes to their own fork and creating pull requests to bring those changes into the main Luna repository.
+Enso uses the 'fork-and-pull' model of development.
+It is as described [here](https://help.github.com/articles/about-collaborative-development-models/) and involves people pushing changes to their own fork and creating pull requests to bring those changes into the main Enso repository.

 Please make all pull requests against the `master` branch.